ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-01-aws-lambda.md

    * SNS
    * SES
    * CloudFormation
-   * CloudWatch Logs & Events (EventBridge)
+   * CloudWatch Logs &amp; Events (EventBridge)
-   * AWS CodeCommit & CodePipeline
+   * AWS CodeCommit &amp; CodePipeline
    * AWS Config
    * AWS IoT services

 - Process failed async invocations?
 Dead letter queue items with SQS or SNS
 - Configure number of retries?
 Sync = caller configured; async = twice
-- The old version of the function is served? there is a brief window of time, typically less than a minute, when the requests could be served by the older veersion.
+- The old version of the function is served? there is a brief window of time, typically less than a minute, when the requests could be served by the older version.
 - Lambda to poll queue?
 Kinesis, DynamoDB (streams), SQS
 - Promote new version to `LATEST`?
-Update alias to new version (assuming you are following best practice by using an alias ARN)
+Update alias to new version (using an alias ARN - best practice!)
 - Memory, deployment size, timeout ranges?
-128Mg-10G, 50 MB compressed deployment (250 uncompress including layers)
+128Mg-10G, 50 MB compressed deployment (250 uncompressed including layers)
 - Change permissions of Lambda? must use CLI/SDK; can't use console
 - More than 1000 concurrent executions?
 Call support; 10K hard limit
 - Need traffic shift during deployment?
 CodeDeploy Linear, Canary or all at once deployment